 |Spending Per Year||Miles Earned||Value (1 cent per mile)||Cash Back Equivalent|

 This rewards program could be a great alternative to a card with a signup bonus, but only for anyone who’ll spend $15k or $25k with the card per year, or more.
 But if you won’t spend that much, you might prefer a more typical signup bonus that only requires a few thousand in spending to earn.
-A good example of that is the Chase Sapphire Preferred Card (Review), which provides 60,000 bonus points for spending $4,000 in the first 3 months.
+A good example of that is the Chase Sapphire Preferred® Card (Review), which provides 60,000 bonus points after spending $4,000 on purchases in the first 3 months.

 You can use the Arrival Premier to earn rewards at a decent rate on any kind of spending, without being limited to just one or two categories.
-Compare that to the Chase Sapphire Preferred again: it offers 2X points per dollar too, but only for travel and dining purchases.
+Compare that to the Chase Sapphire Preferred again: it offers 5X Ultimate Rewards points per dollar on Lyft rides and travel when you purchase through Chase Ultimate Rewards.
+You’ll get points for dining, streaming services, online grocery stores, and other travel too.
 And it also provides a 2.5% cash back equivalent through normal redemption methods, right in the middle of the range you’ll get with this Barclays card.

 So the Arrival Premier is more flexible in where you can earn miles.
 However, as you’ll see in the next section, you’ll still need to redeem those miles for travel-related expenses if you want to get the best value for them.